sagemath/sagewiki_to_gh-2022-10-10/grants/09/ccli/Budget.md

 they can be most efficiently done by an expert somewhere in the world, who we may hire via contract (and who might not be a student).
 }}}

+    1. Notebook
+        1. LDAP integration
+        1. Ways for students and professors to organize their work (like tags on the the worksheets)
+        1. Ways for students and professors to interact with each other (e.g., submitting and grading assignments, collaborating, make comments on a worksheet, read-only sharing, etc.)
+        1. A grading and annotating system for grading student worksheets.
+        1. Make notebook cells content-editable HTML divs
+        1. Interactive javascript input widgets (much better if have content-editable div cells)
+            1. MathJax
+            1. Matrix input widget
+            1. Geogebra widget
+            1. Graph editor
+        1. Get zipped collections of worksheets with accounts=True
+    1. Curricula areas
+        1. Graph Theory
+            1. Complete transition to Robert’s Cython code (need iterators, etc.)
+            1. Evaluate the new networkx and upgrade to it (possibly change our interface)
+            1. Fill out with commands for a typical discrete math class
+        1. Calculus
+            1. Finish the test suite of integrals
+            1. Maxima library interface
+            1. symbolic functions from R^n to R^m (for multivariable calculus)
+        1. Linear algebra
+            1. Make interfaces consistent; implement things undergrad courses need (QR decomposition, etc.)
+    1. Plotting
+        1. Make interface consistent (lots of options are inconsistent among commands, etc.)
+        1. 2d plot transformations
+        1. Make color component that aids users in selecting color schemes for disabilities; make sure default color schemes are friendly to color-blind, etc.
+        1. Interactive 2d plots (matplotlib html5 canvas, or flot, or something)
+        1. Interactive 3d plots (javascript interface to jmol)
+        1. Native browser 3d plots (using technologies that are currently developing---this is probably a project for year 3, maybe)
+    1. Testing
+        1. Make full-scale use of the TestSuite stuff to test commands are consistent across subtypes.
+Fix errors
+    1. User interface testing
+        1. Evaluate the intuitiveness and discoverability of interfaces (this is open-ended...)
+        1. Write framework to automatically record user interaction for tests
+    1. Interact
+        1. flexible layout of interact controls and output
+        1. New controls (2d locator,...)
+        1. Nested interacts
+        1. Make interacts work on published worksheets
+        1. Make it easy to include interacts on normal webpages that then talk with the server.
+    1. Symbolics
+    1. Virtual appliance
+        1. GUI to create and start/stop multiple servers (with full security options), manage accounts, backup notebook servers and restore notebook servers, upgrade Sage (maybe on only selected servers?), etc.
+        1. Explore cloud options (an EC2 instance for example)
+        1. Clear and easy documentation about setting up a campus-wide server (including hardware requirements)
+    1. Library of curricula materials
+        1. Interacts included in Sage, grouped by topic, searchable, with screenshots and one-click buttons
+        1. Web interface to do the same on sagemath.org (see the Wolfram Demonstrations project, for example)
+    1. Documentation
+        1. Plots/Graphics in user manuals
+        1. Form a docstring convention; fix docstrings to do this
+        1. Set up system like numpy for everyone to contribute/edit docstrings
+    1. Cygwin port of Sage